 Expecting a child

-Pregnant mothers who meet income guidelines can register for the WIC program at any Cherokee Nation health center for resources and assistance buying healthy foods from participating grocery stores and farmers markets.
-WIC participants can also apply to the First Steps to Hope program which provides cash supplements for 18 months to care for new families.
+Pregnant mothers who meet income guidelines can enroll in the WIC program at any Cherokee Nation health center.
+WIC provides nutrition education, breastfeeding support, and resources to help families purchase healthy foods from participating grocery stores and farmers markets.
+Participants may also apply for the First Steps to Hope program, which offers cash supplements for 18 months to support new families.

 Registering your child as a citizen

-After receiving a birth certificate, registering your child as a Cherokee Nation citizen is an important step for unlocking many services that will benefit them throughout their life.
-Registration is not automatic.
-Parents are responsible for registering their child even if their child was born at an Indian Health Service or tribal hospital.
+After receiving a birth certificate, registering your child as a Cherokee Nation citizen is an important step to unlock many services that will benefit them throughout their life.
+Registration is not automatic—parents are responsible for completing this process even if their child was born at an Indian Health Service or tribal hospital.
 Adoptive parents can also register their child based on the eligibility of the child’s biological Cherokee parents.
+You can register your child by mail or in person at the W.W.
+Keeler Complex in Tahlequah.

 Keeping your child healthy